videoDAC/livepeer-gateway/publish-and-consume-content.md

 #### Consume content using VLC Media Player

-**VLC Media Player** can be used to request and playback content from Livepeer Broadcaster.
+**VLC Media Player** can be used to request and playback content from Livepeer Gateway.

-0. Make sure content is being published into Livepeer Broadcaster.
+0. Make sure content is being published into Livepeer Gateway.

 1. Download and install [VLC Media Player](https://www.videolan.org/vlc/index.html)